magiclane/magiclane-maps-sdk-examples-for-flutter/recorder/README.md

 This example app demonstrates the following features:
 - Display a map.
 - Show how to set live datasource & `startFollowingPosition`.
-- Tool designed for managing sensor data recording.
+- Sensor data recording.
+- Display recorded path on map.

 ## Build instructions